66.8% = DEFICIENT

 - Speckled Trout are considered a type of drum, and are in the same family as Red Drum, Black Drum, Spot and Croaker

 FINDEX provides the most recent stock status updates for a variety of North Carolina’s finfish species.
 As new data is made available, FINDEX values will be revised.
-If you’re interested, FINDEX can be delivered to you each month if you subscribe to our Think Coastal newsletter.
+If you’re interested, new FINDEX profiles can be delivered to you directly if you subscribe to our newsletter.

 Formed in 2017, the N.C.
-Marine and Estuary Foundation and its brand “Think Coastal” were established to support world-class fisheries and thriving coastal economies.
+Marine and Estuary Foundation was established to support world-class fisheries and thriving coastal economies.
 In achieving this goal, the N.C.
 Marine and Estuary Foundation equips citizens, researchers, legislators, policymakers, stakeholders, and other organizations with high-quality scientific information to help solve challenging fisheries issues.